Manushya-a/Basic_Lightening_Data_Exfilteration/README.md

    ```

 3. For Google Sheet mode:
-   - Create a Google Cloud Project and enable the Google Sheets API
-   - Download your service account credentials JSON file and save it as `credentials.json` in the project directory
-   - Share your Google Sheet with the service account email
     - For an elaborate explaination of steps head on to GSheet.md, which will provide a comprehensive stepwise guide.

 ## Usage